-Loyola Academy offers numerous academic support programs including the O’Shaughnessy, Magis and peer tutoring programs.
-We provide additional help to all Loyola students in the areas of math, science and writing.
-We support students who need limited accommodations to be successful in a college preparatory high school.
-Our goal is to promote an active learning environment that ensures success for all Loyola students beyond the classroom.
+Loyola Academy offers numerous academic support programs including the O’Shaughnessy, Magis, and peer tutoring programs.
+We provide additional help to all Loyola students in the areas of math, science, and writing.
+We support students who need limited accommodations to be successful in a college preparatory high school (additional information on testing accommodations is available here).

-List of 3 items.
+List of 6 items.

 • Math Lab

-The Math Lab is an integral resource for all Loyola students who need short-term assistance with their current Math class.
+The Math Lab is an integral resource for all Loyola students who need short-term assistance with their current math class.
 The Math Lab is a place where students with specific questions on homework, quizzes and tests can get the help they need to be more successful and comfortable with mathematics.

 • Science Lab